francesconatali/ifoundyou/README.md

 <script src="https://unpkg.com/axios@0.16.2/dist/axios.min.js"></script>
 ```

-No need for Node, create-react-app, and its zillion dependencies.
+No need for web server, Node, create-react-app, and its zillion dependencies.
+And if you want to publish it on the web, you can use ANY host provider, as no server-side configuration is needed.

-This approach makes the app completely host-independent, you can simply open the HTML file in your web browser and it will work.
-You can send the index.htm file by email, or by any other service, and the recipient will have just to open the attachment and the app will work.
-And, you can upload it to ANY web server, and the app will work straight away.

 (just remember to insert your own GoogleMapApi Key and FullContact API Key)